 Will an award that has been set aside by the courts in the seat of arbitration be enforced in your jurisdiction?

 An award set aside by the courts in the country of origin would be refused recognition and enforcement on the grounds of Article V1(e) of the New York Convention; a Hilmarton or Chromalloy scenario does not appear possible in Bulgaria.
-Two recent cases of the Sofia City Courts confirm this interpretation.
+Two recent decision confirm this interpretation.